Intilery/intilery.github.io/docs/sdk/android-push.md

 ### Registering Android

-Once you have completed the steps at [setting up Andoid notifications](https://firebase.google.com/docs/cloud-messaging/android/client) you can implement the firebase code and Intielry identify code to register the device to the customer.
+Once you have completed the steps at [setting up Andoid notifications](https://firebase.google.com/docs/cloud-messaging/android/client) you can implement the firebase code and Intilery identify code to register the device to the customer.

 #### Java